Your cart is currently empty!

 Despite significant progress in cancer treatment, challenges persist, particularly regarding access to care and participation in clinical trials.
 For instance, Black and Hispanic women experience higher mortality rates largely due to later diagnoses and limited access to innovative treatments.
 It is essential to address these disparities to improve outcomes for these populations.
 In order to improve outcomes for all women, we should consider implementing the following strategies:

-1. Increasing Diversity in Clinical Trials: Ensuring that minority groups are adequately represented in clinical trials will help researchers understand how different populations respond to treatment.
+- Increasing Diversity in Clinical Trials: Ensuring that minority groups are adequately represented in clinical trials will help researchers understand how different populations respond to treatment.

-2. Improving Access to Care: Expanding healthcare access, especially in underserved communities, can lead to earlier diagnoses and better treatment outcomes.
+- Improving Access to Care: Expanding healthcare access, especially in underserved communities, can lead to earlier diagnoses and better treatment outcomes.
 This is a key focus of our advocacy efforts at Clueo Clinical, as we strive to ensure equitable healthcare for all populations.
 By addressing barriers to access, we aim to improve health equity and overall patient outcomes.

 Conclusion

 Research has come a long way, but there is still more to be done.
 Ongoing clinical trials, improved access to clinical trials and care, and addressing disparities in outcomes are essential steps toward a future where breast cancer is not only treatable but preventable.
-This October, as we honor Breast Cancer Awareness Month, it’s crucial to stay informed, support ongoing research efforts, and advocate for equity in healthcare to ensure better outcomes for everyone affected by this disease.
+This October, as we honour Breast Cancer Awareness Month, it’s crucial to stay informed, support ongoing research efforts, and advocate for equity in healthcare to ensure better outcomes for everyone affected by this disease.

 Dr. Thu (Sue) Nguyen, PhD